Early College Programs

-Central Arizona College’s High School Programs give students a jump-start on preparing for their futures.
+Central Arizona College’s Early College Programs give students a jump-start on preparing for their futures.
 Our programs allow academically prepared & eligible students the ability to earn college credits while still in high school, saving time and money.

-Registering for college classes in a big step in the next part of your educational journey.
+Registering for college classes is a big step in the next part of your educational journey.

 Forms and Applications